NSF Mathematics Institutes Present

-This workshop will familiarize women in the mathematical sciences with professional opportunities in academics, industry and government labs and help them thrive in mathematics-related fields.
+This workshop familiarized women in the mathematical sciences with professional opportunities in academics, industry and government labs to help them thrive in mathematics-related fields.

-Graduate students and PhD's in the early stages of their post-graduate careers are invited to apply to attend.
-Support is available for travel and lodging to the workshop, and registration is free.
-The workshop is expected to start at 3 p.m. on April 9 and end in the afternoon of April 11.
+Graduate students and PhD's in the early stages of their post-graduate careers were invited to apply to attend.
+Support was available for travel and lodging to the workshop, and registration was free.

-Speakers, panelists and discussion leaders will be women in research and management positions in industry and government labs as well as women in academia.
-Participants are encouraged to present a poster on their research.
+Speakers, panelists and discussion leaders were women in research and management positions in industry and government labs as well as women in academia.
+Participants were encouraged to present a poster on their research.